Skip to main content

 agent.on('PROPOSE', async (env) => { /* handle incoming */ });

-// Connects to the libp2p mesh network
+// Connects to the libp2p mesh — registers on-chain automatically

 await agent.start();